 Desautels Faculty of Management news

-Professor Karl Moore of the Desautels Faculty of Management at McGill University speaks to Charles Galunic, a professor at INSEAD in France.
-Read full article: The Globe and Mail, June 25, 2013
+This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail.
+Today I am delighted to sit down with Kevin Lobo, who is the CEO of a Fortune 500 Company, Stryker.
+Read full article: The Globe and Mail, June 21, 2016

 Retirement is not an end but a beginning - an opportunity to experiment and explore, to engage in pursuits you value, and perhaps to reinvent your legacy.
 Rather than just slipping quietly into retirement, here's why you should create new opportunities towards the end of your career.
 Mary Dean Lee is professor Emeritus, organisational behaviour and human resource management at the Desautels Faculty of Management, McGill University.

 As week 2 of the McGill X-1 Accelerator comes to an end, we’re happy to see our 6 teams — Appetite, Fractal, FRSH, NXTSENS Microsystems, UGo Smoothies, and Venndor — swiftly settling into their space.
 Day by day, the walls and windows are increasingly covered with sticky notes of all colours shapes and sizes, every writable surface is covered with notes, and each desk has someone calling it home — for the next 8 weeks at least.

 Researchers Caroll Serron at the University of California at Irvine, Susan S. Silbey at the Massachusetts Institute of Technology, Erin Cech (who performed the research at Rice University but is now at the University of Michigan), and Brian Rubineau at McGill University conducted the study to try to get a better idea of just why women who made it through years of STEM education start migrating out of tech.
 The effort, funded by the U.S. National Science Foundation, looked at 40 undergraduate engineering students, male and female, spread among the four schools.